Neighborhood Parking Permit (NPP) Program

 (Park East Square and East Aurora residents only, during this test period)

-The Neighborhood Permit Parking Program (NPP) is designed to balance the needs of those who park on our streets, including residents, visitors and commuters.
-Each neighborhood in the program has public parking limits that are unique to that area and take into account the neighborhood's particular needs.
+The Neighborhood Permit Parking Program (NPP) is designed to balance the needs of those who park on our streets, including residents, visitors, and commuters.
+Each neighborhood in the program has public parking limits that are tailored to that area.

 In areas that have Neighborhood Permit Parking, special zones are designated where on-street parking for non-residents is limited.
 Vehicles without a permit may park one time only per day.
 After the initial time limitation, vehicles may not repark in that color zone on the same day.

 Permits that allow a vehicle to park in an NPP zone beyond the posted restriction are available to residents, visitors, employees and commuters.
 Each zone is color-coded.
 Vehicles with permits are exempted from posted parking restrictions.